sudarkoff/firebook/en/01-introduction/01-chapter1.markdown

 # Introduction

 Fire is the most fundamental energy "source".
-From bonfire, to burning coal to produce electricity and heat, to internal combustion engines, to space ship engines - everything involves fire.
+From bonfire, to burning coal to producing electricity and heat, to internal combustion engines, to space ship engines - everything involves fire.

 Starting a fire is easy, right?
 Why write an entire book about it?
 Well, if you ever camped in a rainy and windy weather, you might know that a simple task of taking a match to a bundle of kindling does not suffice.
 The task borders on the impossible.
-And what if you don't have any matches or lighters on you?
+And what if you don't have any matches or a lighter on you?
 Knowing a couple of tricks could save your ass or turn a cold dark night in the woods into a memorable and fun adventure.
 Finally, fire is a fascinating thing in its own, I had fun learning about it while doing my research for this book and I hope you'll enjoy it too.

 I had been pretty lucky to spend my childhood in a small town with lots of nature around me, so I had lots of practice.
 Including starting fires with some very untraditional methods - like breaking the engine's valve and spitting on sodium extracted from it.
 As kids, we weren't taking it too seriously, we were just having fun.
 And that, I think, was helping us to learn new and creative ways of starting a fire.
 Playing with fire (responsibly!) is the first reason I wanted to write this book.